 TECHNOLOGY INCURS RISK

-Electronic records, online portals, data networks and digital devices that are designed to improve care and efficiency can also provide fraudsters with access to hospital computer systems.
+Electronic records, online portals, data networks and digital devices that are designed to improve care and efficiency can also provide cybercriminals with access to hospital computer systems.
 Even medical equipment, such as imaging systems and infusion pumps, can provide criminals with entry points into a hospital’s computer systems.

 BLACK MARKET DATA